mei-friend/mei-friend/README.md

 * `cp env-template .env`
 * Edit .env to add in CLIENT_ID and SECRET_ID from the Github OAuth application
 * Add a random hard to guess string as FLASK_SECRET
+* If required, add a REDIRECT_URL to override the flask url_for("authorize") route in deployment
 * For development mode, set FLASK_ENV to "development" => do not deploy in development mode!
 * Run `python -m venv venv` (if your system python is not python 3, run `python3 -m venv venv`)
 * Run `. venv/bin/activate`.
 Your prompt should update to show (venv) at the start